Pink eye: Symptoms, treatment, and what to do next

 Pink eye is very contagious and is spread to others in the same way other viruses like the cold and flu are spread.

-If you touch an object or surface with the pink eye virus or bacteria on it and then touch your eyes, you can easily be infected by it.
+If you touch an object or surface with the pink eye virus or bacteria on it and then touch your eyes, you can easily be infected with it.
 It is important to note that the pink eye virus can survive on surfaces for up to two weeks.
-Just like with a cold, you can also get pink eye through close contacts, like hugging or shaking hands with an infected individual.
+Just like with a cold, you can also get pink eye through close contact, like hugging or shaking hands with an infected individual.

 Additionally, people who use extended-wear contact lenses have an increased risk for pink eye as the bacteria can live and grow on these lenses.